Harper's Parliamentary agenda

 > Designate the deputy minister of each government department or agency as the Accounting Officer for that department.
 The deputy will be responsible to Parliament for the departmental spending and administrative practices of his or her department.

 > Require that, in the event of a disagreement between a minister and deputy minister on a matter of administration, the minister must provide written instruction to the deputy minister and notify the Auditor General and Comptroller General of the disagreement.

 Will it Pass?

 The Conservatives should gain the support of the Bloc and the

-NDP in passing legislation.
+NDP in passing this bill.
 The NDP has made similar proposals to the

 ones the Tories have made.
 What may be contentious is the polling